Medical Policy: 02.01.57

 This study had several limitations, including non-randomized design, lack of blinding, lack of complete information on a substantial number of patients in the study, and lack of a systematic method for diagnosing lymphedema in the control group.
 The authors reported a significantly lower rate of clinical lymphedema in patients who were managed with bioimpedance analysis (BIA) and who received treatment for subclinical lymphedema.
 Additional studies to confirm these findings are needed, especially RCTs and trials that include an alternative method for early or subclinical lymphedema detection.

 In 2007, the ImpediMed L-Dex U400 was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process as an aid in the clinical assessment of unilateral lymphedema in the arms in women.
 It is not intended to diagnose or predict lymphedema.
 It is a tool to assist in the clinical assessment of lymphedema by a medical provider.
 L-Dex values that lie outside the normal range may indicate early signs of lymphedema and values that have changed +10 L-Dex units from baseline may also indicate early lymphedema.
+The L-Dex U400 was discontinued November 1, 2018.
+ImpediMed will provide product service and support for five years from the date of manufacture of the device.

 In 2015, MoistureMeterD was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process to aid informing a clinical judgement of unilateral lymphedema in women.
 It is not intended to diagnose or predict lymphedema.
 It is a tool to assist in the clinical assessment of lymphedema by a medical provider.